ArenKDesai/Aren-s-Notes/botany 2.md

 **Mutualists** obtain organic food from living organisms and provide some benefit in return.

 Fungi formed more than a billion years ago an contributed to the development of plants and animals we know today.
-One fungal phyla is Chytridiomycota, or Chytrids.
+One fungal phyla is **Chytridiomycota**, or **Chytrids**.
 They're unicellular, their spores have flagella that allow them to move through water.
 They're found in aquatic environments and soil, and parasitize protists.